Jack Stephens (footballer)

-Jack Stephens (born 27 January 1994) is an English professional footballer who plays as a defender for and captains club Southampton.
+Jack Stephens (born 27 January 1994) is an English professional footballer who plays as a defender for, and captains, club Southampton.

 Born in Torpoint, Stephens began his career as a youth player with Plymouth Argyle, remaining with the club as a professional until he joined Southampton in 2011.
-Stephens had loan spells with Swindon Town, Middlesbrough and Coventry City before making his league debut with Southampton in January 2017.
+Stephens had loan spells with Swindon Town, Middlesbrough, and Coventry City before making his league debut with Southampton in January 2017.
 He spent the 2022–23 season on loan at Bournemouth.

-Although starting his career as a right back, Stephens has been converted into a centre back.
-He can also operate as a left back, or in a defensive midfielder role, and has played internationally for the England under-18, under-19, under-20 and under-21 sides.
+Although starting his career as a right-back, Stephens has been converted into a centre-back.
+He can also operate as a left-back, or in a defensive midfielder role, and has played internationally for the England under-18, under-19, under-20, and under-21 sides.

 Club career

 Plymouth Argyle

 Born in Torpoint, Cornwall, Stephens attended Torpoint Community College, and joined Plymouth Argyle in 2005 at the age of 11.
-He progressed to the club's youth team in 2009 after a number of impressive performances in the junior section of the Milk Cup.
+He progressed to the club's youth team in 2009, after a number of impressive performances in the junior section of the Milk Cup.
 He was then promoted to the club's reserve team, having appeared regularly in the Youth Alliance.
 Stephens began training with the club's first team in September 2010 and was included in an 18-man squad for their league match against Sheffield Wednesday.
 He made his debut as a late substitute in a 3–2 win for Argyle.
-Primarily a right back, Stephens can play in a variety of positions.
-"Jack is a right-back but he can play in the centre as well.
+Primarily a right-back, Stephens can play in a variety of positions.
+"Jack is a right-back, but he can play in the centre as well.
 He's comfortable in both positions," said John James, the club's youth development officer.
-"I like him at right-back because he does get forward well, he's quick, he likes to take people on and he's a good header of the ball.
-He's a big lad – 6ft 1in I think – and he's still growing."
+"I like him at right-back because he does get forward well, he's quick, he likes to take people on, and he's a good header of the ball.
+He's a big lad – 6 ft 1 in, I think – and he's still growing."

 Southampton

 2011–2014

-He joined Southampton on 5 April 2011 for a fee of £150,000, signing an initial three-year contract, and was placed in the club's development squad.
-Stephens made his first-team debut for Southampton in a 2–1 FA Cup win against Coventry City on 7 January 2012, coming on as a second-half substitute for Dan Harding.
+Stephens joined Southampton on 5 April 2011 for a fee of £150,000, signing an initial three-year contract, and was assigned to the club's development squad.
+He made his first-team debut for Southampton in a 2–1 FA Cup win against Coventry City on 7 January 2012, appearing as a second-half substitute for Dan Harding.
 In 2012, he was promoted to the first team ahead of the club's return to the Premier League.